-Except for emergency purchases, the purchase of items or services more than fifty thousand dollars (\$50,000) shall require prior approval of the City Council.
-The City Council shall endeavor to hold an emergency meeting to authorize emergency purchases where feasible, otherwise, emergency purchases shall be submitted to the City Council for ratification.
-Emergency purchases in excess of fifty thousand dollars (\$50,000) shall be limited to incidents that threaten public health, safety or damage to persons or property or in those situations in which inaction shall present a substantial financial loss to the City and all other exemptions stated in Texas Local Government Code Government Code [Chapter 252](#).
-All contracts and /or expenditures more than fifty thousand dollars (\$50,000) must be approved in advance by City Council regardless of the procurement method.
-This applies to: Purchase(s) made in the same fiscal year from the same vendor for the same goods or services that total over fifty thousand dollars (\$50,000); and A contract that is executed for more than fifty thousand dollars (\$50,000) regardless of term.
+Except for emergency purchases, the budgeted purchase of items or services exceeding one hundred thousand dollars (\$100,000) and any non-budgeted purchase exceeding fifty thousand dollars (\$50,000) shall require prior approval of the City Council.

+The City Council shall endeavor to hold an emergency meeting to authorize emergency purchases where feasible.
+If that is not possible, such purchases shall be submitted to the City Council for ratification.

+Emergency purchases in excess of one hundred thousand dollars (\$100,000) shall be limited to incidents that threaten public health or safety, cause damage to persons or property, or situations in which inaction would result in substantial financial loss to the City.
+Emergency purchases are also subject to all applicable exemptions under Texas Local Government Code [Chapter 252](#).

+All budgeted contracts or expenditures exceeding one hundred thousand dollars (\$100,000), and all non-budgeted amounts exceeding fifty thousand dollars (\$50,000), must be approved in advance by the City Council, regardless of the procurement method.

+This requirement applies to:

+- Budgeted purchases made within the same fiscal year from the same vendor for the same goods or services that total more than one hundred thousand dollars (\$100,000), and - Any contract executed for more than one hundred thousand dollars (\$100,000), regardless of its term, and any non-budgeted amount exceeding fifty thousand dollars (\$50,000).